 “I am happy for anyone to sing any of my songs and it is more important now than ever that we not be apathetic about who we vote for on game shows,” he wrote.
 “We must uphold the dignity of the American democratic process no matter how little we like the performers therein.
 Please take the time to get to know people who support contestants that you don’t relate to.
 It may be frustrating but we must have faith in the innate decency of all people who enjoy The Voice.”

->

-> Aaron Gibson impresses the coaches with Father John Misty’s “Hollywood Forever Cemetery Sings.” ” Get The Voice Official App: //bit.ly/TheVoiceOfficialApp ” Subscribe for More: //bit.ly/TheVoiceSub ” Watch The Voice Mondays & Tuesdays 8/7c on NBC!
+Aaron Gibson impresses the coaches with Father John Misty’s “Hollywood Forever Cemetery Sings.” ” Get The Voice Official App: http://bit.ly/TheVoiceOfficialApp ” Subscribe for More: http://bit.ly/TheVoiceSub ” Watch The Voice Mondays & Tuesdays 8/7c on NBC!

->

-> There has been no confirmation whether Father John deleted his accounts to await the launch of new music as Radiohead did for ‘A Moon Shaped Pool’, although he did recently keep posting a video of himself in the studio over and over again to Instagram, with various philosophical captions.
+There has been no confirmation whether Father John deleted his accounts to await the launch of new music as Radiohead did for ‘A Moon Shaped Pool’, although he did recently keep posting a video of himself in the studio over and over again to Instagram, with various philosophical captions.
 The last album he released was ‘I Love You, Honeybear’ in 2015.

 Earlier this year he used his Instagram account to “claim responsibility” for the alleged theft of a rose quartz crystal from an LA juice bar.